Gas Line Repair in Austin That Keeps Your Home Safe from Leaks

 Complex repairs need longer.
 Lines buried under concrete require concrete cutting and excavation.
 These repairs take four to six hours.
 Lines inside walls need drywall removal and repair after we fix the gas leak.

 Cedar Park and Round Rock homes with outdoor meters get faster access.
 We reach the main shutoff and start repairs immediately.
-Older Austin homes in neighborhoods like Hyde Park have meters in basements or crawl spaces.
+Older Austin homes in Hyde Park have meters in basements or crawl spaces.
 Extra time is needed to access these locations safely.

 The repair timeline includes several safety steps.
 We locate the exact leak point with electronic detectors.
 Gas gets shut off at your meter.
 We expose the damaged section and make the repair.
-Pressure testing verifies the fix works.
+Pressure testing confirms the fix works.
 City inspection happens before we restore gas service.

 You stay out of your home during active gas leak repairs.
 We ventilate the area before starting work.
 Most families return within an hour after we complete repairs and testing.